followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/dxEvent/2 Fields/Fields.md

 <!--shortDescription-->
-Fields that provide information on the event.
+Fields that provide information about the event.
 <!--/shortDescription-->

 <!--fullDescription-->
+In addition to the fields described in this section, **dxEvent** contains native JavaScript event properties.
 <!--/fullDescription-->